The Hannon Cup Association

 2006: Kelsey Thompson Jimmie Jackson

 Victoria was introduced to golf by her father, who worked in the golf industry and taught her to play.
 It was their favorite father-daughter pastime.
-She started playing competitively in the seventh grade and by the time she was a freshman, she made the varsity team.
+She started playing competitively in the 7th grade and by the time she was a freshman, she made the varsity team.
 Each year she enjoyed spending time with her teammates as they worked to improve their game.
 Senior year, she placed as the first medalist in District to advance to Regionals.
-Victoria will be heading to Texas A&M this fall to pursue a degree in Sports Management with a focus on golf.
+Victoria just completed her freshmen year at Texas A&M where she is studying Sport Management with a focus on golf.
 After college she hopes to work for a prestigious organization such as the PGA Tour, organizing and directing golf tournaments.

 The Hannon Cup Association Supports the Austin Junior Golf Academy